AZADTOMAR/AWS_Lambda-POC/README.md

 # Grofers-assignment
-start-stop aws instances with a tag.
+using python program start-stop aws instances with a tag.